magnusnordlander/smart-lcc/README.md

     * Also includes Wifi authentication settings
   * Basically bakes the LCC Packets for the control board
 * UI controller
-* ESP32 communication
+* Nina W102 communication
-  * Allows the ESP32 to query and change state in the machine controller.
+  * Allows the Nina W102 to query and change state in the machine controller.

 #### Threads on Nina W102
 * MQTT client